matbrewer396/HomeAssistantConfig/README.md

 This is really just a big annoying show to scare off anyone
 * All lights flash red
 * All alexs playing message
-* Send everyone notication, with of a disable option
+* Send everyone notification, with of a disable option

 ### Good Night / Good Bye
 Pretty much the same